 Dogs have unique nutritional needs just like humans.
-And kibble dog food is often filled with by-products that aren’t ideal for your dog or even part of his ancestral diet.
-It’s easy and fun to cook for your dog!
+And kibble dog food is highly processed and often filled with by-products that aren’t ideal for your dog or even part of his ancestral diet.
+It’s easy and fun to cook homemade dog food for your dog!
 But if you do decide to feed a natural diet, there are guidelines to which you must adhere to keep your dogs healthy.
 Here are some guidelines on a making homemade dog food recipe + a natural diet for dogs.

 I have always been an animal lover.
 Some of my first memories are becoming fast friends with the family dogs, and I don’t remember a time growing up when I wasn’t surrounded by dogs, cats, and later, horses.

 By the time I was 5, I had taught Holly (a cockapoo, pictured above) every trick in the book.
 Eventually I moved on to horses, training and competing them until my early 20s.